-This proposed section of the PAA is designed to reduce the likelihood of adverse environmental and sociocultural effects from the discharge of drilling mud and cuttings into the marine environment.

-Partners and stakeholders, primarily Alaska Natives, have expressed concern that mud and cuttings from exploratory drilling operations could adversely affect marine species (e.g., whales and fish) and their habitat, and compromise the effectiveness of subsistence hunting activities.
-The release of mud and cuttings could result in increased turbidity and concentrations of total suspended solids in the water column, which could displace marine mammals, if present, from the drill sites and could adversely affect habitat and prey within and around the drill site (USDOI, BOEM, Alaska OCS Region, 2011-c).
-Subsistence hunters similarly have expressed concern that whales are capable of detecting the odors from mud and cuttings and will avoid areas where these discharges occur, potentially impacting subsistence harvest activities.
-While this is considered traditional ecological knowledge and has not been substantiated by the scientific community, there is little doubt that mysticetes have a more highly developed olfactory ability than microsmatic mammals like humans (Thewissen et al., 2011).
+This section of the PAA is designed to reduce the likelihood of adverse environmental and sociocultural effects from the discharge of drilling mud and cuttings into the marine environment.
+Several stakeholders, primarily Alaska Natives, have expressed concern that mud and cuttings from exploratory drilling operations could adversely affect marine species (e.g., whales and fish) and their habitat, and compromise the effectiveness of subsistence hunting activities.
+The release of mud and cuttings can result in increased turbidity and concentrations of total suspended solids in the water column, which could displace marine mammals, if present, from the drill sites and could adversely affect habitat and prey within and around the drill site (USDOI, BOEM, Alaska OCS Region, 2011-c; USDOI, BOEM, Alaska OCS Region, 2015-a; USDOI, BOEM, Alaska OCS Region, 2015-b).
+Mysticetes have a more highly developed olfactory ability than microsmatic mammals like humans (Thewissen et al., 2011).
 Thewissen et al. (2011) hypothesize that bowhead whales use olfaction to detect conspecific mates and/or, more likely, clouds of the plankton on which they feed.
 Displacement of marine mammals could force subsistence hunting farther away from shore, which in turn can increase transit time, reduce the likelihood of successful harvest, increase exposure to adverse weather and dangerous sea states, and increase safety concerns for subsistence hunters.
 Finally, the farther away whales are harvested from a community, the greater the length of towing time necessary to bring the animals back to shore for processing.
 This increased tow time could negatively affect the viability of the meat and blubber because of spoilage.